Clinical Applications of Psychology (MSc) (2023 Entry)

 The course usually takes 15 students per intake.

 Teaching is delivered though lectures and seminars.
 You will have an average of 8-10 hours of lectures and 2-4 hours of seminars per week in term one.
 In terms two and three, students complete their seminar study and undertake a six month NHS research placement, three days a week in a local NHS Trust that maintains a training relationship with our doctoral programme.

 We typically assess modules through a mix of assessment types, which include written clinical case evaluation reports, design exercises focusing on clinical research, statistical analysis, qualitative analysis, open book examinations and a service related literature review and project.

-Your personalised timetable will be complete when you are registered for all modules, compulsory and optional, and you have been allocated to your lectures, seminars and other small group classes.
+Your personalised timetable will be complete when you are registered for all modules.
 Your compulsory modules will be registered for you when you join us.

 Graduates from this course have gone on to work as Assistant Psychologists in the NHS, IAPT, charitable organisations such as the Brain Injury Rehabilitation Trust, and the private sector, for example The Family Psychologist.
 They have also undertaken clinically relevant research roles.